Land buying guide

 The lawyer will check the ownership status of the property and the number of individuals holding ownership rights in it; make sure that all taxes have been paid; find out whether the property has been mortgaged to a bank etc. As soon as it has been established that there is no problem with any of the above aspects, the buyer must make an advance payment.

-You must make an advance payment (based on the value of the property), so that the real estate you have chosen is removed the market and the agreed price gets fixed.
+You must make an advance payment (based on the value of the property), so that the real estate you have chosen is removed from the market and the agreed price gets fixed.
 Then, a private contract (also serving as proof of payment) is signed.

 The private contract includes the following: